Westport Island, Maine

 Westport Island, formerly Westport, is a town in Lincoln County, Maine, United States.
 In the 19th century the island was known as Jeremysquam, a nickname islanders still use for it.
 The population was 719 at the 2020 census.

+History

+The town was part of Edgecomb before being separately incorporated in 1828.

 Geography

 Westport Island is located approximately 30 mi northeast of Portland.
 The island is separated from the mainland by two coastal salt-water rivers: the Sheepscot River and the Back River.
 The island is connected to the mainland at the northwest by one modern bridge, built in 1972 over a slim gap in the Back River called Cowsegan Narrows.
 Although completely surrounded by water, it is bounded across tidal water by the towns of Wiscasset, Edgecomb, Southport, and Georgetown.

 According to the United States Census Bureau, the town has a total area of 14.24 sqmi, of which 8.81 sqmi is land and 5.43 sqmi is water.